Letter from war brings peace to Tennessee widow

 PLEASANT VIEW, Tenn.
-(WKRN) – Sitting outside her home, Stacy Greer shares the story of her loss with News 2, “Sometimes God will give you something and you think it means one thing and you realize it really means something else.”
+(WKRN) – Sitting outside her home, Stacy Greer shares the story of her loss.
+“Sometimes God will give you something and you think it means one thing and you realize it really means something else.”

 It has been a long journey for the Pleasant View native, but she has never doubted her husband Daniel was placed in her life for a purpose.